 General benefits of the Skills section Specific outcomes Discovering new abilities and developing these or improving existing talents.
-Increasing self-confidence by successfully setting and achieving a goal.
+Increasing self-confidence by successfully ConfidenceResilience and determinationRelationships and leadership setting and achieving a goal.
 Refining awareness of one's own potential.
 Developing time management and planning skills.
 Enhancing self-motivation.
 Interacting socially by meeting new people and interacting with other people, often older, in a meaningful way.
 Improving employability by learning vocational Skills.
-Confidence Resilience and determination Relationships and leadership Creativity and adaptability Personal and social well-being
+Creativity and adaptability Personal and social well-being